 - Optional toppings: crushed tortilla chips, chopped green onions, and shredded cheddar and Parmesan cheeses

-- In a large saucepan, cook the beef, onions and green pepperover medium heat until meat is no longer pink.
-Add garlic; cook 1 minute longer.
-Drain.
+- In a large saucepan, cook the beef, onions, green pepper and garlic over medium heat until meat is no longer pink; drain.
 Add the tomatoes, root beer, chili powder, tomato paste, chipotle peppers, cumin and bouillon.
 Bring to a boil.

 - Reduce heat; cover and simmer for 20-30 minutes to allow flavors to blend.
-Serve with spaghetti.
+Serve over spaghetti.
 Garnish with chips, green onions and cheeses if desired.
 Yield: 4 servings.

 "Very good and different."

 "A real big stretch to call this Cincinnati chili.
 There is NO chili powder in Cincy chili, no tomatoes.
 The ground beef is boiled and chilled overnight.
 Where is the chocolate un-sweet square, vinegar, cinnamon Worcestershire, all spice and cloves.
 Not even close to the 1946 original recipe.
 Root beer can go in a lot of things but not if you are looking for the original 'Skyline chili'!!!!!"